PandaDev0069/TUIZ/docs/Bug_Tracker.md

 ## 🔴 Active Issues

 ### High Priority
-- multiple choice questions with 2 options are not loaded properly(is being replaced by X/O question in options)
 - questions no respecting the time limit , always auto proceeding, etc... a lot of bugs , i cant handel....
 - Needs a complete new re-work on how the ui of quiz and questions and options looks
 - no update of game status , always waiting